 - Students must meet with the department advisor and obtain the change/addition of major form with appropriate signatures and stamps.

-- Students will submit the change/addition of major form with completed academic plan to the BSOS Advising Center located at 2148 Tydings Hall.
+3. Students will submit the change/addition of major form with a completed academic-plan online to the bsosmajorchange [at] umd [dot] edu

 4. Major change or addition of second major may take approximately 15 - 20 business days to process.